glhrmv/teeko/docs/report.md

 into developing complex systems with several layers of internal logic was gained.

-Some of the code can still be better modularised and refactored, along with the usage of particular SICStus or ISO predicates that can simplify even more of the game logic, making it shorter and more comprehensive.
+Some of the code can still be better modularised and refactored, along with the usage of particular SICStus Prolog or ISO predicates that can simplify even more of the game logic, making it shorter and more comprehensive.

 \newpage